-Understanding the
+Understanding the crisis

-The era of COVID-19 has been marked in England by a widespread and unusual upsurge in public recognition of 'key workers.'
+The era of Covid-19 has been marked in England by a widespread and unusual upsurge in public recognition of 'key workers.'
 In making it impossible to ignore the essential nature of the work performed by supermarket staff, cleaners and care workers, the pandemic has exposed the inadequacy of the conception of social and monetary value which underpins our current economic consensus.

 However, it is unclear how deep or enduring this epiphany will be.
-Ministers have already, for example, insisted that "now is not the time" to discuss improvements in nurses' pay.4 Their contribution is most frequently evoked in the idiom of heroic sacrifice, and comparatively high rates of Covid-19 deaths among many key worker occupations suggest that sacrifice is, distressingly, exactly what has taken place.5
+The recent announcement of a NHS pay rise of just 1% does not signal a fundamental shift in attitudes.1 Their contribution is most frequently evoked in the idiom of heroic sacrifice, and comparatively high rates of Covid-19 deaths among many key worker occupations suggest that sacrifice is, distressingly, exactly what has taken place.1

-While UK headlines have focused on placing immediate responsibilities for the current situation, there are deeper causes that go beyond the decisions of current political and public service leaders.
+While UK headlines have focused on immediate responsibilities for the current situation, there are deeper causes that go beyond the decisions of current political and public service leaders.
 The devaluation of key workers and key work did not start with Covid-19; rather, it reflects a long history and persisting devaluation of 'reproductive labour'.

-1.1 Reproductive labour
+Reproductive labour